visgl/deck.gl/docs/layers/grid-layer.md

 ## Sub Layers

-The NewGridLayer renders the following sublayers:
+The GridLayer renders the following sublayers:

 * `CPU` - a [CPUGridLayer](/docs/layers/cpu-grid-layer.md) when using CPU aggregatoin.